ibm-cloud-docs/cis/domain-lifecycle.md

 1. (Standard) A Standard plan level instance can be deleted immediately.
 1. The name server configuration of a domain is monitored.
 A change to the configuration of the authoritative name server at the DNS provider or registrar marks the domain `moved`.
 This can be the result of an update to the name servers if the domain is moved to a different {{site.data.keyword.cis_short_notm}} instance, or it can be a sign of a bad name server configuration.

    A `moved` domain might stop serving traffic, and could potentially be deleted.
-If your domain is in `moved` state and you believe this is in error, please [contact IBM Support](/docs/cis?topic=cis-gettinghelp).
+If your domain is in `moved` state and you believe this is in error, [contact IBM Support](/docs/cis?topic=cis-gettinghelp).
    {: important}

 1. `Moved` domains could potentially be deleted automatically, or by the user.